Chain-Love/chain-love/README.md

 ## Infrastructure schema & meta guide

-This guide explains how to **add or remove categories and columns** in this branch, using only:
+This guide explains how to **add new categories and columns for the Chain.Love platform**:

 - `tools/schema.json` – the JSON Schema.
 - `meta/categories.json` – category metadata.
 - `meta/columns.json` – column metadata.

 Data files are **out of scope** here.
-They live in a different branch and are covered by a separate style guide.
+They live in a `main` branch and are covered by the [respective README.md.](https://github.com/Chain-Love/chain-love/blob/main/README.md).

 ---